bridgethaney/E3_Visualization_Essay/README.md

 As for the website and mapping framework, the structure is primarily built with JavaScript, including the Cesium JavaScript Library.
 To provide a foundation for high functioning and interactive visualizations, the map utilizes JavaScript, which passes in the data and grants the ability for users to click on symbols for information and a slider to switch to and from different periods of time.
 From the code shown in Figure 2, it seems that all the data filters into a function which then populates the points on the map.
 It saves each piece of relevant information and assigns it to a clickable symbol for display.
 The Cesium library, more specifically, is used to host the WebGL technology.
 Instead of only having the default view of the map, WebGL produces a 3D globe view.
 This gives more options to observe the data in its geographic context.

-Overall, when the clients request the site, the destination server responds by providing the map with all its features and data.
+When the clients request the site, the destination server responds by providing the map with all its features and data.

 <img src="img/code.png" width="700">